-Young people sentenced under section 205(2) or section 208 Criminal Procedure (Scotland) Act 1995: within four weeks of entering secure care, the Children and Young Person’s (CYP) Placement Manager will schedule a placement review meeting.
-This meeting will be chaired by staff from the secure unit, but the Lead Professional is expected to take a prominent role, attended by the CYP Placement Manager, the young person, their parents/guardians, staff from the secure unit, Lead Professional, and any other relevant professionals.
-Reports should be provided by the secure unit on the young person’s progress and programme proposals, and the Lead Professional on the proposed throughcare plan.
-The purpose of this meeting is to determine if this is the most appropriate placement for the young person and the CYP Placement Manager will:
+Children or young people sentenced under section 205(2) or section 208 Criminal Procedure (Scotland) Act 1995: within four weeks of entering secure care, the Children and Young Person’s (CYP) Placement Manager will schedule a placement review meeting.
+This meeting will be chaired by staff from the secure unit, but the Lead Professional is expected to take a prominent role, attended by the CYP Placement Manager, the child or young person, their parents/guardians, staff from the secure unit, and any other relevant professionals.
+Reports should be provided by the secure unit on the child or young person’s progress and programme proposals, and the Lead Professional on the proposed throughcare plan.
+The purpose of this meeting is to consider the appropriateness of the placement for the child or young person and the CYP Placement Manager will:

 - Confirm the placement